 Under the 1940 Act, we are required to carry our portfolio investments at market value or, if there is no readily available market value, at fair value as determined by us with our Board of Directors having final responsibility for overseeing, reviewing and approving, in good faith, our estimate of fair value.
 Typically, there is not a public market for the securities of the privately held companies in which we have invested and will generally continue to invest.
-As a result, we value these securities quarterly at fair value based on inputs from management, a third party independent valuation firm and our audit committee and with the oversight, review and approval of our Board of Directors.
+As a result, we value these securities quarterly at fair value based on inputs from management, a nationally recognized independent advisor (on a rotational basis) and our audit committee and with the oversight, review and approval of our Board of Directors.
+See "Business-Determination of Net Asset Value and Portfolio Valuation Process" for a more detailed description of our valuation process.